SeppiaBrilla/University-notes/Fundamentals of Artificial Intelligence and Knowledge Representation/Module 2/Workflow nets.md

 ## Structural soundness

 A net is structural sound if there is only a start and only an end place, and each inner place is in a path from the initial to the final place.
-This property still allows having deadlocks, kivelocks and remaining tokens.
+This property still allows having deadlocks, livelocks and remaining tokens.

 ## Sound